 Among FRUCOM products are dried fruit, nuts and processed fruit and vegetables.

 Dried fruit and nuts are ready to eat, easy to transport and do not need to be refrigerated.
 Dried fruits are generally very much appreciated by children due to their sweet taste.
 Respecting the recommended portions, dried fruit and nuts can constitute a healthy and balanced snack.
 Despite having a high sugar content, dried fruit is also included in the 400g/5 portion of fruit and vegetables a day recommended by WHO, it provides minerals, vitamins, dietary fibre and antioxidants such as anthocyanins.
 Therefore, it has a significant nutritional value.
+Comment: In France, the recommendation is as follows: "Dried fruits can participate in fruit consumption.
+However, their consumption should be limited. "

+I would therefore state that dried fruits are a good alternative to propose occasionally to offer diversity and vary the pleasures,

+Should we add the reference to existing health claim on prunes?

 Nuts are recommended by most dietary guidelines as well, providing mono and polyunsaturated fats, vitamins, minerals, plant-based protein, dietary fibre and flavonoids.
 They are an excellent alternative to animal proteins.
+I would delete these part.
+Nuts protein quantity & quality is often lower.
+I would rather valorize nuts by their other nutritional value (fats, fibers…) The health benefits of consuming nuts as a part of a healthy lifestyle are shown by a number of scientific piecesI would add more references.

+From the Frucom paper on nuts nutrition & health benefits maybe

-The health benefits of consuming nuts as a part of a healthy lifestyle are shown by a number of scientific pieces of evidence such as the PREDIMED study (PREvención con DIeta MEDIterránea), which suggests their protective role against cardiovascular diseases.
+Maybe add the reference to authorized health claim on walnut? of evidence such as the PREDIMED study (PREvención con DIeta MEDIterránea), which suggests their protective role against cardiovascular diseases.
 This may be due to the fact that the unsaturated fats they contain can help lower LDL cholesterol and raise HDL cholesterol.
 Other studies suggest that nuts may be helpful in the prevention and/or treatment of some chronic disease-related risk factors, having a positive impact on glycaemic and lipid metabolism, oxidative stress, and inflammation.
 Both nuts and dried fruits (particularly, prunes) may help prevent osteoporosis.

-The distribution of nut drinks through the EU school scheme should be considered as well.
+The distribution of nut drinks Only if fortified in calcium./ Nuts drinks are not part of FRUCOM scope.
+I would delete this part. through the EU school scheme should be considered as well.
 Nut drinks should be possibly chosen with low/no sugar added and fortified, to represent a good plant-based source of vitamins and minerals such as calcium.
 It is fundamental to take their allergenicity into consideration when distributing nuts to children.
-For this reason, it could be advisable to avoid distributing nuts and nut drinks to children younger than 3 or 4 years old.
+For this reason, it could be advisable to avoid distributing nuts and nut drinks to children younger than 3 or 4 years old.Not only for this reason!!!there is also suffocation risk.
+FRUCOM should not take the responsibility to advise regarding young children below three.

+Plant-based drinks are not recommended by the pediatric body for infant and young children because they expose them to serious nutritional complications.
+They can only be used in children over three years old, occasionally, as an alternative.

 As far as the distribution of canned fruit and vegetables is concerned, it could be a good opportunity for children to increase the quantity and the variety of the fruit and vegetables in their diet.
 Furthermore, canned fruit and vegetables have a nutritional value which is comparable to fresh products, if not higher in some cases.
 Many products on the market have a reduced content of sugar and salt (e.g., fruit packed in juice instead of syrup, vegetables packed in water instead of brine) and preservatives and additives are absent in many cases.